 Every business purchases goods and services to operate, and each purchase a business makes provides an opportunity to add value.
 As an organization grows and matures, the race to increase value through balancing the organization’s people, processes and technologies requires skillful navigation.

-This blog details a Procurement maturity model to help the organisation understand where they stand today and when to plan for moving to higher stages towards best-in-class to spend smarter by tapping into the power of advanced sourcing negotiation to drive business innovation.
+This blog details a Procurement maturity model to help the organization understand where they stand today and when to plan for moving to higher stages towards best-in-class to spend smarter by tapping into the power of advanced sourcing negotiation to drive business innovation.

 Procurement Maturity Model by Stage

-Tactical and Operational
+Stage 1 - Tactical and Operational

 In Stage 1, organizations are buying goods and services, but there is no strategy in place behind these purchases, and work performed is purely tactical and operational.